Estimated Reading Time: 8 minutes

 Email: Visit the website and click the ‘email us’ link

 24 Hours, 7 Days a week

 Fax: 1800 131 238

 GPO Box 4755, Melbourne, VIC, 3001

 If you haven’t realised it, sportsbet.com.au is a superb website.

 The bookie is backed by Paddy Power – Ireland’s biggest bookie – so you know it’s genuine.

 It has more markets than just about any other bookie in the country and its website is both attractive and functional.

 The variety of deposit and withdrawal options are comparable with other bookies and the cash card for withdrawals tips them over.

-Add to that the live streaming, the cash out option and the plethora of promotions and you have yourself a bookie that means business.
+Add to that the live streaming, and the plethora of promotions and you have yourself a bookie that means business.